 How is GDPR compliance ensured?

-Professional software implements data protection by design, including purpose limitation, data minimization, and automatic deletion periods.
-Transparency regarding automated decisions and rights to object are integrated.
+Professional software implements data protection by design, including purpose limitation, data minimization, and automatic retention periods.
+Transparency in automated decision-making and the right to object are built in.

-What happens in the event of system failures?
+What happens in the event of a system failure?

-Cloud-based solutions offer 99.9% availability through redundant data centers and automatic backups.
-Offline functionality allows work to continue during internet problems with automatic synchronization.
+Cloud-based solutions offer 99.9% uptime thanks to redundant data centers and automatic backups.
+Offline features allow you to continue working even when there are internet issues, with automatic synchronization.

-Yes, modern systems allow the definition of custom dunning levels, fees, and deadlines according to industry standards and business requirements.
+Yes, modern systems allow you to define your own reminder levels, fees, and deadlines in accordance with industry standards and business requirements.
 Different customer groups can be treated differently [2].

 How is employee training conducted?

-Providers typically offer online training, webinars, and in-person training.
-The onboarding period is usually 1-2 weeks for standard functions.
+Providers typically offer online training, webinars, and in-person training sessions.
+The onboarding period is usually 1–2 weeks for standard features.
 Ongoing support is available.

-Important KPIs include: average payment duration, dunning rate, success rate by dunning level, outstanding receivables volume, and liquidity ratios.
+Key KPIs include: average payment duration, dunning rate, success rate by dunning stage, outstanding balance, and liquidity ratios.
 Dashboards provide a real-time overview of all relevant metrics.

 Is a phased rollout possible?

-Yes, most providers recommend a phased implementation: starting with invoicing, then dunning, and finally full liquidity planning.
+Yes, most providers recommend a phased implementation: start with invoicing, then move on to accounts receivable, and finally to comprehensive cash flow planning.
 This reduces risks and improves acceptance.

 How are special cases handled?

-Flexible systems allow for manual intervention when needed, for example, for installment payment agreements or goodwill arrangements.
-Automation and individual processing complement each other perfectly.
+Flexible systems allow for manual intervention when necessary, such as for installment payment agreements or goodwill arrangements.
+Automation and manual processing complement each other perfectly.

 Conclusion

-Automated invoicing and dunning processes will no longer be a luxury by 2026, but a business necessity for sustainable liquidity.
-The figures speak for themselves: Companies that use modern invoicing software reduce their payment delays by an average of two weeks and triple their debt collection success rate [1].
+By 2026, automated invoicing and dunning processes will no longer be a luxury, but a business necessity for ensuring sustainable cash flow.
+The numbers speak for themselves: Companies that use modern invoicing software reduce payment delays by an average of two weeks and triple their success rate in collecting receivables [1].

-- Speed: Automated response to late payments dramatically increases the likelihood of collection.
+- Speed: Automated responses to late payments dramatically increase the likelihood of collection

 - Legal certainty: Integrated compliance ensures enforceable claims

-- Integration: Seamless connection to existing systems avoids media breaks.
+- Integration: Seamless integration with existing systems prevents media discontinuity

-- Scalability: Growth without proportional staff increases in accounting.
+- Scalability: Growth without a proportional increase in accounting staff

-For automotive businesses, specialized solutions offer additional advantages through industry-specific functions such as vehicle management and parts catalog integration.
-The upcoming mandatory e-invoicing requirement from 2027 makes investing in modern systems even more urgent.
+For automotive service shops, specialized solutions offer additional benefits through industry-specific features such as vehicle management and parts catalog integration.
+The upcoming e-invoicing requirement, set to take effect in 2027, makes investing in modern systems even more urgent.

-- Current state analysis: Document your current costs for dunning and liquidity bottlenecks.
+- Current Situation Analysis: Document your current costs for accounts receivable management and cash flow constraints

-- ROI calculation: Use the calculator above for a realistic cost estimate.
+- ROI Calculation: Use the calculator above to get a realistic cost estimate

-- Vendor comparison: Evaluate 2-3 solutions focusing on your specific requirements.
+- Vendor Comparison: Evaluate 2–3 solutions with a focus on your specific requirements

-- Pilot project: Start with one sub-area to gain initial experience
+- Pilot Project: Start with a small section to gain initial experience

-- Full implementation: Roll out the solution gradually to all areas.
+- Full implementation: Roll out the solution gradually to all departments

-The investment typically pays for itself within a few months, while the long-term benefits – from improved liquidity to more professional customer communication – strengthen the company sustainably.
-In an era of increasing digitalization and rising compliance requirements, automated invoice processing is key to efficient business management and sustainable growth.
+The investment typically pays for itself within a few months, while the long-term benefits—ranging from improved cash flow to more professional customer communication—strengthen the company for the long term.
+In an era of increasing digitalization and growing compliance requirements, automated invoice processing is the key to efficient business management and sustainable growth.

 References